rs1729/RS/m10/README.md

   If the signal quality is low and (default) zero-crossing-demod is used, a lowpass filter is recommended.
-  If sample rate is high and timing/sync is not an issue, try integrating the symbol-samples (option `-b2`).
+  If sample rate is high and timing/sync is not an issue, try integrating the bit-samples (option `-b2`).

  #####